-A. Dasgupta & D.L.
-Arendt & L. Franklin & P.C.
-Wong & K. Cook / Human Factors in Streaming Data Analysis sentation of each data record and instead representing counts of records across a set of intervals or faceted by a categorical attribute.
+Binning: Roughly a third of the papers we surveyed relied on binning.
+Binning is effective in streaming environments where the volume of data is so large that representing individual records is not practical.
+This technique introduces uncertainty into the visualization by foregoing a direct representation of each data record and instead representing counts of records across a set of intervals or faceted by a categorical attribute.
 This allows an arbitrarily large number of data records to be accounted for in the visualization by communicating the shape of the distribution of records to the user.
-The counts can be represented using a bar chart (e.g., spatial encoding of counts across intervals) to facilitate accurate visual comparison of counts.
-However, we have also observed binning used in conjunction with a map (e.g., heatmap, calendar, choropleth), where counts within geographical regions are shown, as is the case in [FHL10].
-Time discretizes in natural ways (e.g., months, weeks, days) which can be used as bins to count records.
+The counts can be represented using a bar chart (e.g. spatial encoding of counts across intervals) to facilitate accurate visual comparison of counts.
+However, we have also observed binning used in conjunction with a map (e.g. heatmap, calendar and choropleth), where counts within geographical regions are shown, as is the case in [FHL10].
+Time discretizes in natural ways (e.g. months, weeks and days) which can be used as bins to count records.
 This technique was used in [KWD13] with a calendar visualization to represent the temporal intensity of tweets on a particular subject using a calendar heatmap.
 Clustering and binning can be used in conjunction when uniform discretization is not appropriate, as it was in [SBM14].